morinlab/tools-morinlab/test-data/maftools_test_data/Readme.md

 ### OncodriveClust - genes with mutation clusters, shown in Figure 5, panel B
 Run the OncodriveClust tool with the provided MAF and blacklist data sets.
 To generate the lollipop plots automatically, use [this workflow](https://github.com/morinlab/tools-morinlab/tree/master/workflows#running-oncodriveclust-and-visualizing-mutations-in-lollipop-plots) instead.

+### Oncostrip - Supplemental Figure S4
+The GISTIC output files from the test data are included here for convenience.
+If you want to display copy number and mutation data together in one "oncostrip", upload these data to a Galaxy server with MAFtools installed.
+Select the Oncostrip Plot tool and choose the three Gistic files as inputs under _Optional: include GISTIC output in display_.
+Annotations for each sample can optionally be provided as a tab-delimited text file with one row per patient and a column for each annotation.
+Headers and row names must be present.